Get Started With the Program

 5. Set your evening schedule according to the needs of your kids and the capability of your facility.
 Allow for welcome and announcements (5 minutes), large group lesson (25 minutes), small group time (30 minutes), and worship (10-15 minutes).
 If time allows, kids love game time (15-30 minutes).
 Some churches insert a missions component for an additional 30 minutes.
 We are available to help coach one of your team members to create a missions component specific to your church.
 Any order of these components is fine, but large group time should come before small group time.

 6. Train your volunteers.
 Set aside a specific time to train all of your workers one or two weeks prior to your start date.
 Lay out the vision for the year, as well as give your workers specific, detailed information about how to do their job well.
 You may want to have breakout sessions for each position.
 For training your small group leaders, use the actual first night’s small group lesson to demonstrate how a small group should go.
 Each leader should leave with a printed calendar, schedule, name tag, t-shirt, leader guide, and church-specific training manual (if applicable).
-Please contact us for help in training your team, we offer a very affordable training video series.
+For help training your team, we offer a very affordable training video series.

 *Please protect your children and your church: Every person working with children should undergo a criminal background check.
 We suggest that no one be allowed to purchase a KidzLife leader shirt before the background check is completed.

 7. Hold registration two to three weeks before the first night of KidzLife.
 Decide ahead of time whether you will allow parents to choose which group their child will be in, or if you will assign the groups.
 There are different schools of thought, but generally, it works well for parents to choose which leader and friends they want to be with.
 During registration, parents will order t-shirts, journals, and accessories for their child(ren) if you choose to use them for your program.
 It's a great idea to have samples for parents to se and feel.